 - Business interruption

-Additional Benefits Granted By A Trade Credit Insurance Policy
+Additional Benefits Granted By This Credit Risk Management Policy

-One of the additional benefits granted by most policies is that, if you need to take legal action against a client who has not paid, these costs will be covered by your insurance policy.
-The cost of hiring a debt collection service and other related fees may also be covered by your policy.
+For instance, one of the additional benefits offered by most credit risk management insurers is that, if you need to take legal action against a client who has not paid, these costs will be covered by your credit risk management insurance policy.
+The cost of hiring a debt collection service and other related fees may also be covered by your policy, giving you added peace of mind.

-The specific limitations of your trade credit insurance policy will vary, based on the policy you purchase.
+The specific limitations of your credit risk management insurance policy will vary, based on the policy you purchase.
 However, it’s important to note that most policies will not cover customer disputes which result in non-payment.

-For example, if you deliver a $100,000 order to a customer, and they claim that the items were missing, damaged, or not satisfactory, and they do not pay, you cannot simply turn to your trade credit insurance policy for compensation.
+For example, if you deliver a $100,000 order to a customer, and they claim that the items were missing, damaged, or not satisfactory, and they do not pay, you cannot simply turn to your credit risk management policy for compensation.
 You must engage in arbitration and negotiations with the customer, and go through the proper legal channels to resolve the dispute.
+Therefore, it is your responsibility to assess the risk of non-payment yourself when dealing with clientele.
+However, if this is outside your capacity, you may want to seek Single Buyer insurance to mitigate this risk.

 Trade Credit Discretionary Limits

-When you purchase a trade credit insurance policy, your insurer will likely give you a discretionary limit.
+Another limitation businesses must consider when choosing a credit risk management policy is its discretionary limit, as it determines the amount of flexibility you have with your policy.
+When you purchase a credit risk management insurance policy, your insurer will likely give you a discretionary limit.
 This limit outlines the maximum business credit limit you can issue to a customer without getting approval from your insurer.

-In other words, if your discretionary limit is set at $50,000, you cannot sell goods on credit to a company in excess of that limit, unless you contact your insurer, and they perform a credit check and other necessary due diligence checks, and issue their approval for the transaction.
+In other words, if your credit risk management policy offers a discretionary limit set at $50,000, you cannot sell products or services on credit to a company in excess of that limit, unless you contact your insurer, and they perform a credit check and other necessary due diligence checks, and issue their approval for the transaction.
+You will always be vulnerable to debtors if you sell goods or services on credit terms.

 Need More Help Understanding Trade Credit Insurance?
 Contact Us Today!

-If you’d like us to provide you with a sample insurance policy and walk you through the coverage you can expect in more detail, contact the team at Niche Trade Credit right away.
+If you’d like us to provide you with a sample credit risk management insurance policy and walk you through the coverage you can expect in more detail, contact the team at Niche TC right away.

-We can help clear up any questions you have about getting a trade credit insurance policy – and with our insurance brokerage services, we can help you find the right policy, tailor-made to your particular needs.
-Get started today, and protect your business!
+We can help clear up any questions you have about our credit risk management insurance products — and our insurance brokers can help you find the right policy, tailor-made to your particular needs.
+Get business insurance today and get started!

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.